carlosrod723/CNN-MultiClass-Image-Classification/README.md

 # CNN Multi-Class Image Classification

 ## Overview
-This project builds a **Convolutional Neural Network (CNN)** using TensorFlow/Keras to perform multi-class image classification.
+This repository builds a **Convolutional Neural Network (CNN)** using TensorFlow/Keras to perform multi-class image classification.
 The model classifies images into three categories: `driving_license`, `social_security`, and `others`.
 It utilizes a combination of convolutional layers, batch normalization, max pooling, and dropout to achieve high performance in classifying these images.

 ## Aim
-The goal of this project is to develop a sequential CNN model that can accurately classify images into one of three predefined classes.
+The aim is to develop a sequential CNN model that can accurately classify images into one of three predefined classes.
 The model is built using TensorFlow/Keras and trained on a dataset of images from the categories `driving_license`, `social_security`, and `others`.

 ## Data
 The dataset consists of images categorized into three folders: